Frequently Asked Questions

 - A client seed from your browser

-- A nonce (your spin count)
+- A nonce (your unboxing count)

 This combination locks in your result before anything is displayed on screen.
 After unboxing, we reveal all values so you can check the fairness yourself.